fortinetdev/terraform-provider-fortios/website/docs/d/fortios_systemdhcp_server.html.markdown

 * `id` - ID.
 * `start_ip` - Start of IP range.
 * `end_ip` - End of IP range.
+* `vci_match` - Enable/disable vendor class identifier (VCI) matching.
+When enabled only DHCP requests with a matching VCI are served with this range.
+* `vci_string` - One or more VCI strings in quotes separated by spaces.
+The structure of `vci_string` block is documented below.

+The `vci_string` block contains:

+* `vci_string` - VCI strings.

 The `tftp_server` block contains: